sakshamsaxena06984/data-tactics/README.md

 DataTactics application is based on MVC model, where you can store your records in section with lots of features.

+Most typically, they’re organised in order of priority.
+Traditionally, they’re written on a piece of paper or post it notes and act as a memory aid.
+As technology has evolved we have been able to create a ontes with excel spreadsheets, word documents, email lists, todo list apps, Microsoft to do and google name a few.
+You can use a DataTactics in your home and personal life, or in the workplace.

 ## Features